mrchughes/solid-project-parent/docs/BUILDING_GUIDE.md

    - Validate token expiration and refresh logic

 4. **DID resolution fails**:
-   - Check the DID Registry is running and accessible
-   - Verify did:web configuration
+   - Verify did:web configuration in each service
    - Check domain name resolution in /etc/hosts
+   - Ensure .well-known DID endpoints are properly implemented

 ## Conclusion

-Following this guide, you've built a complete microservices system with a Solid PDS, DID Registry, VC Verifier, Test VC Creator (DRO), and MERN App integration.
-The system demonstrates how to manage verifiable credentials in a user-controlled personal data store while enabling third-party services to issue and verify those credentials.
+Following this guide, you've built a complete microservices system with a Solid PDS, VC Verifier, Test VC Creator (DRO), and MERN App integration.
+The system demonstrates how to manage verifiable credentials in a user-controlled personal data store while enabling third-party services to issue and verify those credentials using did:web for decentralized identifiers.

 All services are fully functional with production-ready code and GOV.UK Design System compliant user interfaces.
 There are no placeholders or incomplete implementations in any part of the system.